 (d) The acceptance records which demonstrate the device is manufactured in accordance with the DMR;

 (e) The primary identification label and labeling used for each production unit; and

-(f) Any device identification(s) and control number(s) used.
+(f) Any unique device identifier (UDI) or universal product code (UPC), and any other device identification(s) and control number(s) used.

 (a) Each manufacturer shall maintain complaint files.
 Each manufacturer shall establish and maintain procedures for receiving, reviewing, and evaluating complaints by a formally designated unit.
 Such procedures shall ensure that: